shopware5/devdocs/source/designers-guide/smarty-plugins/index.md

 ```

-By using the link plugin, you no longer need to specify an exact path, merely to go through the selected template.
+By using the link plugin you only have to define the path relative to your own theme directory.

 Example: *Calling a style sheet via link plugin*
 ```